 New Zealand is one of the most idyllic countries in the world, famous for being the filming location of the Lord of the Rings films.
-As well as this, New Zealand has some of the most reputable universities in the world, with engineering being one of the most respectable careers in the country.
+In addition, New Zealand has some of the most reputable universities in the world, with engineering being one of the most respectable careers in the country.
 In this article, we will discuss five of the best universities in New Zealand for prospective engineering students.

 See Also: Best Scholarships in New Zealand